Information for parents regarding co-location of St Thomas' CofE Primary and Scoill Vallajeelt

 It is proposed that St Thomas' CofE Primary School (St Thomas') and Scoill Vallajeelt (Vallajeelt) will co-locate on the Vallajeelt site in Meadow Crescent, Douglas, from the start of the 2018/19 academic year.

 The current St Thomas' CofE Primary building would close at the end of the 2017/18 academic year in July 2018 and the school would open in its new location in September 2018.

 The proposal resulted from discussions with the Diocese of Sodor and Man, the two headteachers and two boards of governors, all of whom support it.

-The Department of Education and Children (DEC) hopes the below information about the co-location will help you to understand why it is doing this.
+The Department for Education, Sport and Culture (DESC) hopes the below information about the co-location will help you to understand why it is doing this.

 St Thomas’ School

 The Department is committed to improving the environment in which St Thomas' pupils are educated.

 Housed in a Victorian building that opened in 1875, with a 1930s extension, St Thomas' is in a built-up area of Douglas town centre, Finch Road.

 It has only two permanent classrooms, on two floors, making flexible and modern learning challenging.
 Intake has exceeded capacity, meaning pupils learn in mobile classrooms.
 Access to, and movement around, the school is limited for disabled pupils, staff and visitors.